hdg7/EEE/README.md

-#UPX
+# EEE

-This version works in CentOS 6.5 and Debian 9, we do not provide support to any different platform.
+This version works in CentOS 6.5, we do not provide support to any different platform.

+In order to compile the modified UPX version, you need to perform the following steps:

-First install UCL from:
+First, install UCL compressor from:

 http://www.oberhumer.com/opensource/ucl/download/

-This part of the project contains the code of the different versions of UPx packer.
+This part of the project contains the code of the different versions of UPX packer.

 To compile it you can just do it, but the stub is independent, to compile the stub you need the build tools.